Dr Renata Tyszczuk

 T: +44 114 222 0313

 I am a Senior Lecturer in Architecture.
-I have an MPhil in History and Philosophy of Architecture and a PhD from the University of Cambridge.
-I joined the School in 2004, having previously taught at the Department of Architecture, University of Cambridge (Visiting Design Tutor 1992–2003) and at the Architectural Association (Unit Tutor 1992–1994).
-My current research and teaching explore questions concerning global environmental change and provisionality in architectural thinking and practice.
-This links to my work on industry and energy, past, present and future in the AHRC funded Stories of Change project.
-I am a founding member of the Agency Research Centre at the School of Architecture and, together with Professor Doina Petrescu, the founding editor of Field: journal of architecture.
-I was awarded a British Academy Mid-Career Fellowship (2013-2014) for my research project, Provisional Cities.
-In the same academic year I was a Visiting Scholar at the Department of Architecture, University of Cambridge.
+I trained as an architect and I also have an MPhil in History and Philosophy of Architecture and a PhD from the University of Cambridge.
+I joined the School in 2004, having previously taught at the Department of Architecture, University of Cambridge and at the Architectural Association.
+My research and teaching explore questions concerning global environmental change and provisionality in architectural thinking and practice and the cultural dimensions of climate change.
+This links to my research projects on energy and industry (AHRC Stories of Change); provisional cities (British Academy Mid-Career Fellowship) and scenarios of climate change (Grantham Centre for Sustainable Futures, UoS; Ashden Trust, Jerwood Charitable Foundation and OpenSpace Research Centre funded).
+My recent book is Provisional Cities; Cautionary Tales for the Anthropocene (Routledge, 2017).

 I have taught students of architecture since 1992.
 Initially as an undergraduate Design Tutor at Cambridge (1992-2003) and Intermediate Unit Tutor at the Architectural Association (1992-1994), and since 2004 as a full-time academic at the School of Architecture in Sheffield.
 Since my appointment in Sheffield I have been fully engaged in teaching at all levels of the School, including undergraduate lectures in History and Theory, a Masters design studio, Postgraduate Taught Masters (PGT) and PhD programmes of study.